yeokm1/yeokm1.github.io-hugo/content/post/2020/10/learnings-from-preparing-a-wake/index.md

 This is not as trivial as it sounds.
 Whether you opt for a caterer affiliated to the FD or get your own, one party has to plan the meals and be in contact with the caterer

 1. Number of meals
-2. Pax for meal
+2. Pax per meal
-3. Menu for each meal
+3. Food selection for each meal
 4. Delivery time for each meal

 The caterer may need up to 24 hours lead time to prepare the meals.
 Therefore, everything has to be meticulously planned ahead.
-Of course do this in consultation with the other family members to make sure they are okay the proposed meal arrangements and can fit everyone's dietary requirements.
+Of course do this in consultation with the other family members to make sure they are okay with the proposed meal arrangements and can fit everyone's dietary requirements.

 ### 14. Standby SG Food Rescue

 There may be a minimum order quantity for each meal.
-If your family size is relatively small like mine, large amounts of food may potentially be wasted.
+If your family size is relatively small like mine or if fewer than expected relatives turn up, large amounts of food may potentially be wasted.

 To mitigate this problem, one can contact [SG Food Rescue](https://sgfoodrescue.wordpress.com/) to have them standby available volunteers to help collect any leftovers to ensure it does not go to waste.